ArchismwanChatterjee/C/concepts.md

 ## Postfix & Prefix Operators
 1.Prefix means allocation in memory first and then access the value of the variable

-2.Postfix means first access the value pf the variable then allocation in memory
+2.Postfix means first access the value of the variable then allocation in memory

 For example: